mayeates/NRE-Lessons/README.md

 # NRE-Lessons
-These are lessons for NRE Labs
+These are lessons for [NRE Labs](https://labs.networkreliability.engineering).